KishanDeka/reportinator/input.md

 $$ g=\frac{h \nu}{H_0 \mu_0} = 4.25\times10^{-9} \frac{P \nu}{slope} $$

 ## ExpEyes:
 This is basically an interface which changes {@eq:desc} the analog signals we get, into digital.
 The "digital oscilloscope" gives us the freedom to do some simple physics experiments with a greater ease.
-The experiment mostly consisted of familiarization of oneself with the instruments.
+The experiment mostly consisted of familiarization of oneself with the instruments. {@fig:image} {@fig:alpha} {@tbl:alpha}

-image(image.png)

 ## Electromagnetic Induction:
 Electromagnetic Induction is the effect where we see a current being induced in a changin magnetic field.
 From (Najiya Maryam, 2014), we see that the expression for the induced current for a magnet falling through a coil is given by: